 The primary HFFI performance measure is the number of healthy food retail stores created and maintained in low-income areas that have been identified through detailed census tract analysis as having limited access to healthy food options.
-In FY 2020, the number of HFFI Retail outlets created was 25, thereby exceeding the target of 20 new retail outlets for activities carried out in 2019.
-See Section C: below for a discussion of the changes to the HFFI performance measure which is being converted to an indicator.
+In FY 2021, the number of HFFI Retail outlets created was 29.
+Beginning with FY 2021, the HFFI performance measure is reported as an indicator because the variability of investments in new retail HFFI outlets made it difficult to forecast an annual target.